OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Committed to the belief that Black content creators and artists deserve the same opportunities as their mainstream counterparts, ABFF founder Jeff Friday conceived the festival in 1997 as a vehicle to promote diversity in the film and television industry.

-Since its inception, the ABFF’s film program has provided a platform for more than 700 narrative feature, short and documentary films, offering a consistent means to reward and encourage artistic excellence.
-Alumni success stories range from veteran producers Will Packer (Think Like A Man) and Roger M. Bobb (Raising Izzie) to young auteur Ryan Coogler (Fruitvale Station) – testimony to the festival’s mission to introduce and connect talented newcomers to the industry at large.
+Since its inception, the ABFF’s film program has provided a platform for more than 800 narrative feature films, documentaries, shorts and web originals, offering a consistent means to reward and encourage artistic excellence.
+Alumni success stories range from veteran producer Will Packer (Ride Along) to young auteur Ryan Coogler (Fruitvale Station) – testimony to the festival’s mission to introduce and connect talented newcomers to the industry-at-large.

-The American Black Film Festival is produced by Film Life, Inc., a multifaceted entertainment company founded in 2001 by its CEO, Jeff Friday.
-The 18th annual ABFF will be held in New York City, June 19-22, 2014.
+The American Black Film Festival is produced by Film Life, Inc., a multi-faceted entertainment company and Black Enterprise, the leading media company providing business information and services to African Americans, both headquartered in New York.
+The 19th annual ABFF will be held in New York City, June 11-14, 2015.

 Jazmin Washington (Assistant to the Founder & CEO)